eggplantpasta/drupal-vagrant-lamp/readme.md

 	- Turns on `html_errors`
 	- Tells PHP about XDebug
 - Installs Composer and uses that to install Drush
+- Starts MailCatcher
 - Restarts Apache

 ## MailCatcher
 - Load [http://192.168.56.102:1080/](http://192.168.56.102:1080/) in your browser to view the [MailCatcher](http://mailcatcher.me/) interface.
-This catches email being sent and let's you view it via a web interface rather than actually sending through the internet; which is probably not what you want to do during development
+This catches email being sent and let's you view it via a web interface rather than actually sending through the internet; which is probably not what you want to do during development.